aimms/documentation/webui/folder.rst

 Widgets and CSS properties supported for Annotation
 +++++++++++++++++++++++++++++++++++++++++++++++++++

 There are several CSS properties that can be changed for each widget that support annotations.
-AIMMS provides limited support with respect to CSS customization.
+AIMMS provides support for specific CSS properties with respect to CSS customization.
 The below table denotes the supported widgets and their respective CSS properties that can be changed.

 +------------------------+------------------------------------------------------------------------------+
 | Widgets                | CSS Property                                                                 |